Yanliang24/Statistical-Emulation-of-Human-Operational-Motions/README.md

 -  *`generate_figures.m`* - **Master Script 3**: Aggregates data and generates figures and tables.
     -  Tables: Table 1.
     -  Figures & Panels: 1c, 2, 5d-e, 6-11, 12b-c, 13.
+    -  Note 1: Main manuscript Figure 6a and 6c are identical to Supplementary Figure S3a and S3b.
-    -  Note: Remaining panels for Figures 1, 5, and 12 are conceptual diagrams and generated using external tools (e.g., Microsoft PowerPoint).
+    -  Note 2: Remaining panels for Figures 1, 5, and 12 are conceptual diagrams and generated using external tools (e.g., Microsoft PowerPoint).
 -  *`generate_two_level_simulation_results.m`* - **Master Script 4**: Aggregates results for table 7.
 -  *`01_data/`* - Contains preprocessed raw data used as simulation input.
 -  *`02_functions/`* - Core utility and processing functions.